Meet the people Owensboro's past!

-Each year, the Owensboro Museum of Science and History picks ten people from 1800s that are buried in Elmwood Cemetery (or cemeteries nearby) to feature at the Voices of Elmwood.
-They start in January and spend most of the year researching, making costumes, and perfecting their roles.
-The outcome is not a scary Halloween event.
+Each year, the Owensboro Museum of Science and History picks ten people from 1800s that are buried in Elmwood Cemetery (or cemeteries nearby) to feature at the event, the Voices of Elmwood.
+They start in January and spend most of the year researching, making costumes, and perfecting their roles to portray the lives of people buried in the cemetery.
+The outcome is not a scary Halloween event, but an evening of great performances and history that will wrap you up and take you back in time.
 Voices of Elmwood is designed to honor the heritage and celebrate the history of that area.

 Think of it as 10 different plays that all take place in Elmwood Cemetery.
-The scripts are funny, sad, and as historically accurate as they can be.
+The scripts are funny, sad, and as historically accurate as possible!

-And even though it is not a Halloween event and it is set in the Fall, this is most definitely an event you don’t want to miss!
+And even though it is not a Halloween event and it is set in the Fall.
+It most definitely an event you don’t want to miss!